 West Sound Wildlife Shelter Mission Statement The West Sound Wildlife Shelter provides injured, orphaned, and sick wild animals a second chance at life and promotes the well-being of wildlife and their habitats through public outreach, education, and involvement.

 Values Statement 1.
-All wildlife are worthy of respect.
+All wildlife is worthy of respect.

 2. Wildlife deserves compassionate, humane treatment.

-3. The preservation of wild species and their habitats is of utmost importance.
+3. The preservation of wild species and their habitats is of the utmost importance.